frederic-perez/AmE-dictionary/data/idioms.md

 __gilded cage__ A life of wealth and luxury but without true freedom, happiness, or contentment. _She married her husband because of his fortune, but her lonely life inside their mansion with a man she did not love quickly became a gilded cage._
 __gills > packed to the gills__ :two: Completely full; teeming; having no room to spare. _I’ve got so many meetings and deadlines these days that my schedule is packed to the gills!
 Her mind was packed to the gills with ideas for her new book.
 I felt packed to the gills after my grandmother’s Thanksgiving meal._
 __gin up__ _He didn’t gin up the courage to tell her._
+__girl grip__ _Girl grip_ is a slang phrase that refers to holding multiple items in one hand by grasping them between fingers.
+Typically, the phrase girl grip refers to a person using a clawed hand to hold multiple items at once.
+For example, a person may hold a paper cup using primarily their thumb and pointer finger while holding a smartphone, keys, receipt, and wallet with their remaining fingers on the same hand.
 __give (one) a break__
 __give (one) a call__ To call one on a phone or via another calling platform. _Let me give her a call and see what she thinks about all this._
 __give (one) a pass__
 __give (one) a run for (one’s) money__ To challenge one’s ability, fortitude, or patience. _Don’t underestimate our opponents today—I think they’ll give us a run for our money._ _A new AI model gives Photoshop a run for its money._
+__give (one) a shout__
 __give (one) some slack__ To be lenient with one; to give one a break. _Give me some slack, Mom.
 I studied hard for that test, but it’s just not my best subject._
 __give (one) the cold shoulder__
 __give (one) the creeps__